tillbiskup/evedata/docs/architecture.rst

 A few general remarks:

-* :class:`Measurement <evedata.measurement.entities.measurement.Measurement>` will probably still be distinct from the "dataset" concept used in the ``evedataviewer`` and ``radiometry`` packages.
+* :class:`Measurement (entity) <evedata.measurement.entities.measurement.Measurement>` is still distinct from the "dataset" concept used in the ``evedataviewer`` and ``radiometry`` packages.

+  * However, the :class:`Measurement (facade) <evedata.measurement.boundaries.measurement.Measurement>` is very close to the "dataset" concept of the ASpecD framework and used in the ``evedataviewer`` and ``radiometry`` packages.

 * Metadata need to be attached to the individual data objects, as is the case in the :mod:`evedata.evefile.entities` subpackage.
 * Clear differences between the :mod:`measurement <evedata.measurement>` and :mod:`evefile <evedata.evefile>` subpackages:

-  * :mod:`measurement <evedata.measurement>` takes care of filling, subscans, and probably mapping of monitors to datasets with positions.
+  * :mod:`measurement <evedata.measurement>` takes care of data joining ("filling"), subscans, and probably mapping of monitors to datasets with positions.
-  * The distinction between "main", "snapshot", and "monitor" may be discarded in favour of more useful abstractions.
+  * The distinction between "main", "snapshot", and "monitor" are discarded in favour of more useful abstractions ("devices/setup", "beamline", "machine").
 This requires, however, a thorough discussion of the concepts of monitors and snapshots, how they are currently used and how they should be used (and mapped) in the future.